linkwarden/linkwarden/README.md

 - 📸 Auto capture a screenshot, PDF, and readable view of each webpage.
 - 🏛️ Send your webpage to Wayback Machine ([archive.org](https://archive.org)) for a snapshot.
 (Optional)
-- 📂 Organize links by collection, name, description and multiple tags.
+- 📂 Organize links by collection, sub-collection, name, description and multiple tags.
 - 👥 Collaborate on gathering links in a collection.
 - 🎛️ Customize the permissions of each member.
 - 🌐 Share your collected links and preserved formats with the world.